How to reduce noise in a smartphone camera?

-Therefore, it is straightforward and possible to use any tripod with a smartphone mount.
+Therefore, using any tripod with a smartphone mount is straightforward and possible.
 However, you will have to pay attention to the size of the screw and the size of the female receptacle.
 Read more on how to do this in this popular post.

 I have been using these two tripods for many years, and they have never let me down: